Tanhab/Chatbot_Admission_Helper/README.md

 - Make sure python and pip is installed.
 - Clone this repository in a directory
 - Create a virtual env for safety
-- Install libraries by running - `pip install - r requirements.txt`
+- Install libraries by running - `pip install -r requirements.txt`
 - Move inside backend folder
 - Setup database by - `python manage.py migrate `
 - Run backend by - `py manage.py runserver`